 What is a price quote

-A price quote is a document (or a verbal agreement at times) given to a potential client by a seller, providing a fixed price for a project.
+A price quote is a written document (or a verbal agreement at times) given to a potential client by a seller, providing a fixed price for a project.
+The fixed price given in a quote is valid for a set amount of time.
+If the quote is accepted by the buyer within the time frame, the price can not be changed.

-You might also hear it referred to as a ‘quotation’ or a ‘quote’.
+You might also hear price quotes referred to as simply, ‘quotation’ or a ‘quote’.

 - Business details (business name, number and contact information